 Tobacco: Leading Cause of Preventable Death

 Don’t get me wrong.
 It’s great that we’ve come to view tobacco as unhealthy.
 I grew up inhaling massive amounts of second-hand smoke from my father’s habit.
-And I was only one of millions of children.
+And I was only one of millions.

 - Tobacco use is the leading cause of preventable disease, disability, and death in the United States.